 There are two alternative cleaning methods for cleaning PV panels: dry cleaning, where no water is required, and wet cleaning, where water is required for cyclical cleaning during certain months of the year.
 According to the experience gained from other projects operated by Kalyon Enerji, there has been no need for panel cleaning.
-If panel cleaning with wet cleaning method is implemented no chemical or hazardous material will be used during cleaning.
-No wastewater generation is expected as a result from panel cleaning activities since the water to be used is expected to evaporate.
+However, if panel cleaning is required, the dry-cleaning method will be used.
+Within the scope of principles for resource efficiency of the Kalyon Enerji, the option of wet cleaning method has been excluded.
+For dry panel cleaning, a specially manufactured brush suitable for the protective surface will be used.
+In this way, the layer on the glass on the panel surface is protected during the cleaning process.
+Generally, robots with motors powered by batteries and non-slip wheels to hold them on the panel are used.
+Therefore, there will be no water requirement for the panel cleaning.